Team Competition

 The "crossnumber" grid is similar to a crossword puzzle, but each square is to be filled in with a number and the clues are maths questions.
 Teams are asked to split into pairs again, with one pair receiving the "across" clues and the other "down" clues.

 A pair of contestants may submit their answers to the clues in any order.
 Answers cannot begin with leading zeros.
-Squares can be attempted individually, with one point awarded for each correct and previously unattempted square.
-The referee will then pass the correct answers to the entire clue to the other pair.
+Squares can and should be attempted individually, with one point awarded for each correct and previously unattempted square.
 One attempt is allowed for each square.
+Each pair is responsible for copying the correct answers into their own copy of the crossnumber grid.
 Answers provided by the down clues team may be helpful or necessary for an across clue to be solved, and vice versa.
 The two pairs are not allowed to communicate on any matters related to the questions themselves, but may encourage the other team to, for example, work on a specific clue.

 The rules are similar to Crossnumber, described above, except that the questions will ask about a range of mathematical trivia and the answers will be words or names.
-The clues must be attempted as a whole, not letter by letter.
+One difference is that the clues must be attempted as a whole, not letter by letter.
 One other major difference is that there will be three sets of clues.
 Each set of clues will clue the same answers, but they will contain either hard, medium, or easy clues.
-At the start of the activity, both pairs will start with the hard set of clues, where each correct answer is worth 2 points.
-At any point, the team may ask for the medium set of clues: each correct answer is now worth 1.5 point.
+At the start of the activity, both pairs will start with the hard set of clues, where each correct answer is worth 1.5 points.
+At any point, the team may ask for the medium set of clues: each correct answer is now worth 1 point.
 At any point, the team may ask for the easy set of clues: each correct answer is now worth 0.5 points.
-Note that Across and Down answers will not depend on each other like they do in crossnumber.
+Note that Across answers will not be necessary for the Down answers and vice versa, unlike in crossnumber.
 Each answer can only be attempted once, regardless of whether the hard, medium, or easy clue was used.

 At the end of the round, a team's score will be rounded up to the nearest integer.